iwpnd/kafka-spark-streaming/readme.md

 ```
 and in the background will push the counts of produced messages to `http://localhost:8501/update/producer`.

+# NOTE!

+There are 5 (unless you scale your workers) services running to perform all this.
+You might not see the immediate output in `docker-compose logs --follow consumer` depending on your machine.
+You can follow the process by refreshing `http://localhost:8501/metrics`.
+Once the logs have caught up, you can check the metrics of every batch.

 #### monitoring

 You can follow producer and consumed messages on `http://localhost:8501/metrics`.